svlassiev/congestion-tax-calculator/Congestion Tax Fees Service README.md

-# Congestion Tax Fees service
+# Congestion Tax Fees Service
 This file provides a description to the HTTP Service that calculates congestion tax fees.

 To start HTTP server at http://127.0.0.1:8080 go to java root dir and run application with gradle.